DarkMatterAI/VVS_platform/README.md

 Code subject to change during peer review process.

-See `./docs` folder for setup and other instructions
+See `./docs` folder for setup, software demo, and other instructions

 ## Bibtex